A great benefit about marketing is that sometimes the lowest hanging fruit can yield major benefits with little effort.

 – Did you discover something innovative or insightful in your field that would be of interest to your network?
 Write a quick post just as I am doing here.
 I drafted this in the notes section of my iPhone.
 Use what you have.

 - One final thought – I encourage you to also think outside the box in terms of how you bring in leads especially with so many online tools available today.
-One of the lawyers at my firm asked us to try out a Google Ads campaign to help him bring in new clients.
-It’s been successful so far in terms of leading to several new client matters.
+One of the new laterals (he was in the securities litigation area) at my prior firm asked me to try out a Google Ads campaign to help him bring in new clients.
+It was successful in terms of leading to several new client matters.
 It’s a great example of the new ways in which we can generate leads.
 More than 3.5 billion Google searches are conducted each day, and that makes Google Ads worthwhile.
 Google AdWords is Google’s online advertising program, which enables you to create online ads to reach audiences that are interested in the products and services you offer.
 The AdWords platform runs on pay-per-click (PPC) advertising, so you have to pay every time a visitor clicks your ad.
 You bid on words that make sense for your efforts and you have the ability to set a budget and monitor the performance of the campaign.

 While an ad word campaign won’t work for every practice, it’s food for thought when you’re beating your head up against the wall on how to generate new business.
 This can be a very helpful tool for small/mid-size firms.
 Sometimes a paid ad is your best bet for driving traffic to (and conversions from) your site, but keep in mind that the legal industry is one of the most competitive and heavily saturated markets out there, so you need to invest to truly compete.

 Now that we are in the summer, you only have a few months to make a real impact in your business development and marketing efforts before the year is over.